-One thing I noticed when I started buying 100-year-old guitar "wrecks" was completely shredded fretboards with deep playing pits, but with almost like new brass bands.
-My own guitars with nickel bands had gotten real pits under the strings on the nickel bands after only a few years of playing.
-Realized that the brass with its slightly smooth oily surface (nice to play on!)
-Did not wear even half as much as the usual nickel bands, despite the fact that brass is softer than harder.
+One thing I noticed when I started buying 100 year old guitar "wrecks" were completely torn fretboards with deep playing pits, but with almost like new brass frets.
+My own guitars with nickel frets had developed serious pitting under the strings of the nickel frets after only a few years of playing.
+Realized that the brass with its slightly smooth oily surface (nice to play on!) didn't wear half as much as the regular nickel frets, even though brass is softer rather than harder.

-That these bands were "forgotten" may be due to the fact that there were very lousy brass bands in the 1930s that gave a bad reputation.
-When you loosen such straps, it's a bit like pulling off a rubber band!
-At the same time, American guitars became fashionable in the 1950s and have traditionally always had nickel bands.
-The brass bands are golden yellow and not as shiny silver shiny as the nickel bands.
+The fact that these bands were "forgotten" may be due to the fact that there were very bad brass bands in the 1930s that gave a bad reputation.
+When you loosen such bands, it's a bit like pulling loose a rubber band!
+At the same time, American guitars became fashionable in the 1950s, and there traditionally have always been nickel frets.
+The brass bands are golden yellow and not as shiny silver as the nickel bands.

 Fortunately, the brass bands have received a small revival, there are good brass bands to buy and even other tougher gold-yellow bands in an alloy that is as hard as stainless steel (EVO).
 I use Dunlop 6180 in brass on all Old Gura unless silver bands are an aesthetic requirement.